trofi/nix-guix-gentoo/README.md

 # Known problems and workarounds

-Ideally the above setup from Just Work.
+Ideally the above setup should Just Work.
 In practice sometimes bugs happen outside `nix` or `guix` environments.
 When they come up and are not yet fixed upstream we will list them here with possible workarounds.